marcmajcher/sumo-example/README.md

     * Seeds run in order!
 Make sure your wrestlers seed runs first, then your matches!
 * Change the match model to query the table with knex, and check it again
 * Link the route to your home page, push your changes, then see the new route work on heroku!

+### 9) Wrestler and match info pages

+* Change list pages to link to individual info route
+* Make info page templates
+* Add select by id method to models
+* Render new pages from route with data for item